bjlittle/geovista-jav-2026/raikoke/README.md

 # Journal of Applied Volcanology

-## Installation
+## Create: Conda Environment

-Use `conda` to download and install the package dependencies that we require:
+Use `conda` to download and install the package dependencies that we require within an isolated `conda` environment:

 ```bash
 > conda env create --file env.yml